VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: Discussion

 \section{Discussion}

+Our results show that neither prompt-based defenses nor fine-tuning is effective against VPI.
+We discuss two promising directions for mitigating the impact of VPI attacks.

+\textbf{Agent-Level Defense.} Agent frameworks can incorporate internal safety layers that intercept unsafe behaviors before they are executed.
+A practical design is to introduce a lightweight guard model that operates independently from the primary reasoning model and monitors each predicted action.
+This guard evaluates whether the agent’s chosen action is consistent with the user’s intent, adheres to safety constraints, and avoids suspicious transitions triggered by visual cues.
+By decoupling safety verification from task reasoning, the framework can prevent high-risk actions even when the main model is compromised by a visually injected instruction.

-As system prompt defenses fail to provide consistent protection, there is a growing need to explore stronger defense mechanisms at both the agent and system levels. \paragraph{Agent-Level Defense.} Defenses at the model and agent framework levels aim to improve robustness either by enhancing the LLM itself or by filtering its outputs.
-Fine-tuning on adversarial examples or adding intermediate layers to filter adversarial inputs can help reduce susceptibility to injected prompts, as observed in the Computer-Use setting for certain domains.
-However, this approach remains inconsistent, particularly in open-ended or multi-turn interactions, such as when injected prompts are disguised as helpful follow-up suggestions in messaging platforms.
-Agent frameworks can complement this by integrating safety mechanisms such as action filters or execution guards that block high-risk behaviors before they are carried out.
-For such defenses to be effective, they must go beyond input-level filtering and also evaluate the agent’s intended actions, taking into account both execution context and task semantics. \paragraph{System-Level Defense.} System-level defenses provide the final layer of protection by managing how the execution environment interacts with the agent.
-Mechanisms such as permission gating, sandboxing, and runtime monitoring can restrict access to critical system resources, including the file system, command-line interfaces, and external network operations.
-These controls are particularly important when upstream defenses fail to intercept malicious instructions.
-A promising direction is to enable the system to distinguish between actions initiated by AI agents and those triggered by human users.
-Based on this distinction, the system can enforce stricter execution policies for agent-initiated actions, such as requiring additional confirmation or denying high-risk operations like file deletion or system modification.
+\textbf{System-Level Defense.} System-level defenses serve as the final layer of protection by controlling how the execution environment interfaces with the agent.
+Techniques such as permission gating, sandboxing, and runtime monitoring can restrict access to critical resources, including the file system, terminal operations, and external network requests.
+These mechanisms are particularly important when upstream defenses fail to intercept a malicious instruction.
+A promising direction is to enable the operating system to distinguish between actions initiated by AI agents and those initiated by human users.
+This distinction would allow the system to enforce stricter execution policies for agent-generated actions, such as requiring additional verification or outright blocking high-risk operations like file deletion or system modification.